Table of Contents

 If you decide to work until retirement, the best pension fund investments can be NPS (National Pension Scheme) and EPF (Employee Provident Fund).
 If not, invest in index or blue-chip funds to build wealth that can be materialized in your retirement life.

-Types of Mutual Funds in India Based on Special Category
+Types of Mutual Funds in India based on Special Category

-1. Index Funds
+Index Funds

-Even the Gem Warren Buffet suggests investing in an Index fund, as, in the long run, it will outperform all the actively managed mutual funds.
+Even the Gem Warren Buffet suggests investing in an Index fund, as, in the long run, it will out-performance all the actively managed mutual funds.
 The most significant advantage of Index funds is performance will be 12%-14% if invested in SIP for 20-25 years.
 It is also known as a passive fund and holds a minor expense ratio compared to any type of mutual fund in India.

-2. Sectoral Funds
+Sectoral Funds

-3. Funds of Funds
+Funds of Funds

 As the name defines, the fund manager will invest in multiple mutual funds and diversify the portfolio.
 From an investor’s eye, it’s like investing in numerous mutual funds by investing in one.
 Therefore, funds of funds are also known as multi-manager mutual funds.

-4. Emerging Market Funds
+Emerging Market Funds

-5. Internation/Foreign Funds
+Internation/Foreign Funds

 One of the assets that every investor loves to hold in their portfolio.
 International/Foreign funds compromise of securities (bonds/equity) of particular foreign companies.
 Investing in countries like the USA will provide you with two benefits,

-1. Share Price Growth
+- Share Price growth

-6. Global Funds
+Global Funds

 The significant difference between global and foreign funds is that foreign funds comprise only foreign company shares.
 In comparison, global funds invest in both domestic and foreign companies.
 Moreover, global funds account for many disadvantages as they invest in multiple country securities more than an advantage.
 In addition, national policies of different country’s currency valuations can be a threat.

-7. Real Estate Funds
+Real Estate Funds

 Investing in real estate property needs a huge fund and it occupies 70-90% of the total asset allocation.
 But, you can invest in Real Estate Investment Trust (REIT) or companies.

-8. Commodity-Focused Mutual Fund
+Commodity-Focused Mutual Fund

 This fund comprises commodity securities like gold, silver, copper, etc. Quite often, only a few investors show interest in such funds.
-This is because commodity funds can be high risk, and the returns won’t match the scale its risk meter stands by.
+This is because commodity funds can be high risk, and the returns won’t match on the scale its risk meter stands by.

-9. Exchange Traded Fund
+Exchange Traded Fund

-10. Asset Allocation Fund
+Asset Allocation Fund

-Have you ever wanted to choose a fund that invests in securities like a bond, equity, and Gold?
+Have you ever existed to choose a fund that invests in securities like a bond, equity, and Gold?
 If so, the fund is known as an asset allocation fund.
 When the gold price comes down, every investor knows the share price hikes up.
 When the share price moves forward, the gold price plunges.
 Returns from bonds will be moderate.
 It is one of the mixed and crazy types of mutual funds in India

-Types of Mutual Funds in India Based on Risk Profile
+Types of Mutual Funds in India based on Risk Profile

-1. Very Low Risk Funds
+Very Low Risk Funds

 Fixed Income securities with less than 180 days of maturity fall under low-risk funds.
 Liquid funds and Ultra Short Term Funds fall under this category.
 Investors can earn an annual return of 7% to 8%.
 These funds help any investor to fulfill very short-term goals.

-2. Low Risk Funds
+Low Risk Funds

-3. Moderate Risk Funds
+Moderate Risk Funds

-4. High Risk Funds
+High Risk Funds

 High-risk funds are a cup of tea for aggressive investors.
 These funds need an active and highly experienced fund manager.
-As it can yield even 20% CAGR, or return a negative.
+As it can yield even 20% CAGR, or return in negative.
 It is like a double-edged sword.
 Mid Cap funds, Small Cap funds, ELSS, sectoral funds, etc., fall under high-risk profile